|This appealing view enticed us to make Madafoo’s in Diani Beach, Kenya, a regular spot to visit.

-Today’s photos are from the post on this date in 2013, while we were living in Diani Beach, Kenya.
+Today’s photos are from the post on this date in 2013, while we lived in Diani Beach, Kenya.
 For more on this date, please click here.

-The idea that within a few weeks I will be done with the work associated with the development of our new site, gives me goosebumps with excitement.
-To be able to do a new post each day along with an hour of edits on past posts, will leave me with some much-needed free time.
+The idea that I will be done with the work associated with the development of our new site within a few weeks gives me goosebumps with excitement.
+Doing a new post each day, along with an hour of edits on past posts, will leave me with some much-needed free time.

 How do we handle stress?
 Both of us may have a few angst-ridden moments here and there.
 But, overall, we strive to maintain an even keel as much as possible.
 Knowing how dangerous stress is for health, we continue to steer ourselves into a place of quiet and mindfulness.

 Fortunately, we both are good at soothing one another when situations beyond our control seem to spiral.
-We’re firm with each other to say, “Get a grip,” “Settle down” or simply, “Let’s figure it out.”
+We’re firm with each other to say, “Get a grip,” “Settle down,” or, “Let’s figure it out.”
 This has been our saving grace.
 Neither of us needs to be coddled.
-Instead, we both prefer a distinct action plan.
+Instead, we both prefer a specific action plan.
 Whether we get the plan from one another or create it on our own, we have the strength and support of each other to find our way to the other side.

-We have no doubt as to how much easier this is for us as a happy couple when tackling difficult scenarios.
+We do not doubt how much easier this is for us as a happy couple when tackling challenging scenarios.
 If one is alone in life, the magnitude of such challenges is only exacerbated by not having a loved one at their side to help work through the issues.
 Many of our readers who have written to us over the years are single, divorced, or have lost their beloved partner and now live alone.
-Children have grown and left home or in many cases, moved away.
+Children have grown and left home or, in many cases, moved away.

 In many other cases, the parents have moved to a warmer climate or elsewhere (like us), leaving siblings, children, and grandchildren in their wake.
 In these times of COVID-19, they find themselves alone in their house, condo, or apartment, trying to work their way through the challenges of the pandemic.

 Many of our readers are divorced, single, or widowed with children to care for and have lost their source of income due to the worldwide lockdowns.
 The financial burdens on these single-parent households have left them reeling with fear and uncertainty.
-Many have lost their insurance benefits in accordance with losing their jobs.
+Many have lost their insurance benefits by losing their jobs.